Qujing Yunnan, China Travel Guide

 Plan your time wisely for each day trip to maximize exploration.

-Full day (10-12 hours) or ideally an overnight stay for thorough exploration.
+Full day (10-HALF a day) or ideally an overnight stay for thorough exploration.

-A half-day trip works well for Fuyuan's Pearl River Source; Xuanwei may take a half-day to full-day.
+A half-day trip works well for Fuyuan's Pearl River Source; Xuanwei may take a half-day to a complete-day.

-A full-day trip is advised for Huize due to travel time and exploration of Colorful Sands.
+A full-day trip is advised for Huize due to travel duration and exploration of Colorful Sands.

 Essential practical information for a smooth and prepared journey in Qujing.